-There are 368,000 Google searches a month for affect vs effect – Houston, we have a problem.
+There are 368,000 Google searches every month for affect vs effect – Houston, we have a problem.

 The words affect and effect cause a lot of confusion.
-So let’s look at the cause and effect.
+So let’s look at the cause and effect of the problem.

 Learning the difference between affect and effect is easy, once you know that one is a verb and one is a noun.

 When we speak, there is no problem with the usage of these two words as a noun or a verb.
 This is because they are (almost) homonyms and we use facial expressions to make our meaning clear.

 I say almost because there can be a slight difference depending on different English language accents and pronunciation.

 Affect has a schwa sound whereas effect used a pure vowel sound.

 However, in writing it is vitally important to use the correct parts of speech to phrase cause and effect correctly.

 In general, effect is usually a noun and affect is normally a verb but they are commonly confused.

 To affect means to have a negative or positive effect on something or someone, or to make a difference to something.
 In other words, it is a verb meaning to alter or influence something.
 It is a cause.

 An effect is a change that is a result or consequence of an action or other cause.
 In simple terms, it is to produce an effect.
 It is a result.

 Because affect is a verb, it is placed after the subject and can be used in all tenses.

 So it will be written as affect, affects, affected or affecting.
 You have perhaps commonly used affect as a verb in the passive voice.
 The game was affected by bad weather.

 It needs to be a mnemonic device.
 Or in other words, you need to practice to remember the difference between these two confusing words.

 Related reading: Sometime vs Some Time or Sometimes